Garvit512/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms-from-Scratch
-Implementation of Machine Learning algorithms from scratch using Python
+Implementation of Machine Learning algorithms from scratch (without library) using Python